The instructors for the 2018 gathering are listed below.

 Makeda Meeks is a Writer, Activist and Educator in Gainesville, Florida.
 She was educated at the University of Utah with a Masters Degree in Educational Leadership and Policy with an emphasis in Social Justice and Critical Race Theory.
 A native of Live Oak, Florida she grew up on her family's farm playing in the springs and rivers around Suwannee County.

 She is Someone who respects life and is intuitively predisposed to defend lives of all species.
-A person who’s hardly satisfied, because she believes there’s so much to be done and is constantly afraid of running out of time.
+A person who’s hardly satisfied, because she believes there’s so much to be done and she's constantly afraid of running out of time.

 An individual who leads with her heart, she looks forward into the future with great optimism and love for people and the planet.